cabralpinto/modular-diffusion/README.md

 pip install modular-diffusion
 ```

+You also need to install the correct [PyTorch distribution](https://pytorch.org/get-started/locally/) for your system.

 > **Note**: Although Modular Diffusion works with later Python versions, we currently recommend using Python 3.10.
 This is because `torch.compile`, which significantly improves the speed of the models, is not currently available for versions above Python 3.10.

 ## Usage